President’s Piece

 As mentioned in the report on our AGM, we were successful in our application for a grant to protect an orchid area in the Ironbarks State park.
 Noushke and I went there in September with ranger Dave Handscombe to plan where the fence should go.
 The lack of rainfall was so evident; the ground was dusty dry and the usual orchids were so scarce.
 Scary.

 Some of us joined a search with the native Orchid Society in October looking for some rare Prasophyllum, Caladenia and Thelymitra off Harrops Track in the vicinity of Camp Creek.
 We failed to find the target species but saw many other orchids.
 Gail and I spent a peaceful hour sitting in the warm sun beside a rare orchid in a pot, with a butterfly net in our hands, hoping to catch a wasp or other pollinator, but alas no success.
-Nobody at all interested.
+Nobody at all interested.… Read the rest

 Wildflower Show